Service type outlet—service activity type, NDA service type code N.NN

 Services that offer both information and advocacy services to individuals where these two components cannot reasonably be separated.

 Focus, or special interest groups to provide support and assistance for people with disability, their families and carers.
 These groups promote self advocacy through the provision of information, support and assistance.

-Includes alternative formats of communication for people who by reason of their disability are unable to access information provided in the standard format.
-May include interpreter services, radio and alternative formats of print medium, e.g. TTY, Braille etc.
+Includes alternative formats of communication for people who by reason of their disabilities are unable to access information provided in the standard format.
+May include interpreter services, radio and alternative formats of print medium, for example, TTY, Braille etc.